angelanavarrog/-Project-geospatial-Angela-Navarro/README.md

 The selection began by using ***pymongo library***, so we filter the list of offices by name, city and coordinates of all office whose number of employees were 90.

-For other relevant information as the ubication of Starbucks locals, vegan restaurants or places to go party, was necessary to resort to the [APIs in Foursquare](https://developer.foursquare.com/)
+For other relevant information as the ubication of Starbucks locals, vegan restaurants or places to go party, was necessary to use [APIs in Foursquare](https://developer.foursquare.com/)

 Finally, all the relevant information has been reflected on maps.
-For this aim, it has been indispensable the use of ***folium, cartoframe*** or ***geopandas***.
+For this aim, it has been indispensable the use somo Python libraries as folium, cartoframe, geopandas, resqeuests, pandas or goopandas.

 ## Conclusion